| Additional Resources |

 - Laser Resolution: Extra low, low, medium, high

-Mac: Fixed button functions without a driver.
+- Compatibility: Fixed button functions without a driver.
 Mac drivers on the Evoluent download page may be used to program the buttons.
+Verify current compatibility.

 - Note on Programmable Functions: If button 6 (bottom thumb button) is programmed as a "Toggle" button, then a second layer of functions can be added to buttons 1, 2, 3, and 4.
 This allows for up to nine (9) functions to be programmed into the Evoluent VerticalMouse 4.
 (6 buttons - 1 as toggle + second layer for 4 buttons = 9 functions)